What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 • Brush your teeth at least twice a day after a meal which is the best time for cleaning teeth and gums because bacteria feed on food particles after the meal and grow.

-• Stop smoking, smokers have more chance to get periodontal disease than non-smokers, also it reduces the success of treatment.
+• Stop smoking, smokers have more chance of getting periodontal disease than non-smokers, also it reduces the success of treatment.

 • Use a soft or extra-soft bristled toothbrush.